 I'm on a Waitlist.
 Now what?

 If you are waitlisted for a course, you are responsible for moving yourself from the waitlist into the closed course by getting instructor approval.
-An instructor can give you approval in two ways:

 Adding & Dropping Classes